tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 ## Methods overview
 [&uparrow; Back to Outline](#outline)

 Methods can be classified into four categories: consensus, mempool, info, and state-sync.
-When Tendermint and the Application run in separate processes, Tendermint opens a different connection for each category to enhance parallelism.

 ### Consensus/block execution methods